dupgit/sauvegarde/README.md

 I am coding on spare hours so I may not tell any release dates and you should consider that "It ships when its ready".

-* 0.0.8  restore the latest version of a file before a specific date.
-         Add a new post url such as (Hash_Array.json) to submit an array of hashs to server that will say which hashs are needed.
 * 0.0.9  New GET url in order to get a bunch of hashs and their associated data to go quicker when restoring files.
 Restore all the versions of a file